gohugoio/hugo/content/concept.md

     - [X] Abstracted typefaces (multiple open-source fonts available)

 ## Content Changes

-The following is an *abbreviated* listing of *substantive* changes to content organization.
-Everything is ordered according to the current docs site navigation.
-The changes I delimit here do not include copy edits for consistent or preferred usage, improvements in semantics, etc, all of which easily numbers in the thousands, likely more.
+The following is an *abbreviated* listing of *substantive* changes made to the current documentation's source content and organization.
+Sections here are ordered according to the current site navigation.
+The changes delimited here do not include copy edits for consistent or preferred usage, improvements in semantics, etc, all of which easily numbers in the thousands, likely more.

 ### Download Hugo